Long-Term Care Ombudsman Program

 • Systems advocacy to identify significant concerns and problematic trends and to advocate for systemic changes that will benefit current and future residents of long-term care facilities.

-Who can Contact the Long-Term Care Ombudsman Program?
+Who can Contact the Program?

 Anyone can contact the LTC Ombudsman Program to discuss or seek assistance in resolving a problem, concern, or complaint impacting one or more residents of a long-term care facility.
 This includes residents, friends, family members, facility staff, and others.
 As the resident advocate, however, the LTC Ombudsman always seeks to resolve the concern to the satisfaction of the resident.